welele08/docs/content/en/docs/Concepts/packages.md

 ## Package provides

 Packages can specify a list of `provides`.
-It is a list of packages in *package form* which indicates that the current definition *replaces* every occurrence of the packages in this list in the same context (*build* or *runtime*).
+It is a list of packages in *package form* which indicates that the current definition *replaces* every occurrence of the packages in this list (both in *build* and *runtime*).
 This mechanism is particularly helpful for handling package moves or to have virtual packages.

+*Note: packages that in the `provides` list don't have to necessarly exist or either have a valid build definition.*